 USCIS Fee for EAD Based on Pending I-485

-For many years, adjustment of status applicants have had to pay no additional fee to file Form I-765.
+Prior to the April 1, 2024, fee change, adjustment of status applicants were not required to pay a fee to file Form I-765.
 In other words, the employment authorization benefit cost nothing extra for those filing in the (c)(9) or (c)(16) categories.
-Specifically, USCIS requires no I-765 fee if the adjustment of status applicant satisfies the following two requirements:
+Specifically, USCIS required no I-765 fee if the adjustment of status applicant satisfied the following two requirements:

 Exception for Asylees and Refugees